 These are sad stories relative to the tragedies.
 The worst cases never made it to the prosthetic clinic.
 They were the babies cut in half by screaming hot shrapnel tearing though the air.
-They were the old men and women who were too weak to walk to safety and starved to death in the shelled-out streets, where UN food aid is being sold for profit.
+They were the old men and women who were too weak to walk to safety and starved to death in the shelled-out streets, where UN food aid is

 Today, though, is about marking small successes and that is what we see every few minutes in this chaotic clinic.

 The day before visiting the prosthetic clinic we toured some of the rehab centers in Reyhanli.
 It’s not immediately clear how many there are in town.
 As need grows and wanes based on the frequency and proximity of the attacks in Syria, clinics in Reyhanli are added or packed up and moved elsewhere.
 We visited a center now taking over several floors of an old hotel, one in a basement apartment and another in a rented out house.

 It was in these clinics that we met the two Muhammads, now inseparable friends, and a group of other young Syrians, no older than 25, who represent the lost generation.
 Today they have come to the clinic for a day of fitting, training and adjusting to their new life with a prosthetic.

 As patients wait for their turn to be measured or to take a walk on the practice stairway, the ones who have had their prosthetics longer coach the new users while the staff set up obstacle courses and demonstrate exercises.